What You Need to Know About High-Mileage Cars

 - Exhaust system – A malfunctioning exhaust can lead to other parts of the car overheating, causing more damage and driving down your potential mileage.
 If you hear any unusual noises coming from this area, or smell fumes, get it checked out straight away.

 - Body and undercarriage – Rust is one of the worst culprits in parts failing before their time.
 Frequent checks are always advised, but having your undercarriage rust-proofed regularly is the real key to protecting the longevity of your car.
-It’s just as important you keep the body in good condition to prevent corrosion occurring below.
+It’s just as important to keep the body in good condition to prevent corrosion below.

 - Car battery – Batteries are built to last 4-5 years, which works out at about 60,000 miles.
 If this is your second battery, you should already know the signs of a dying one, so get it replaced as soon as you start to notice them.